armadaproject/armada/docs/aws-ec2/README.md

 - Install dotnet for [linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux-centos)
 - We suggest using the remote code extension from VS Code.
 - If you enable ports from your laptop, you can grab the DNS from your ec2 instance and replace localhost to access from the browser.
 If you want to view lookout ui, you may need to set DANGEROUSLY_DISABLE_HOST_CHECK=true before running npm run start.
+- Simplest way to setup development environment is to run docs/dev/setup.sh